Yumble Kids Meals Update | Shark Tank Season 10

 • Sharks: Bethenny Frankel

 Bethenny quickly counter-offered with a better deal, slashing her equity request down to 6% equity.
-The deal narrowly avoided falling apart completely as Bethenny became impatient and the duo accepted.
+The deal narrowly avoided falling apart completely as Bethenny became impatient.

 Let’s shift our focus now and take a closer look at the Yumble update after Shark Tank.
-The deal was eventually finalized with Bethenny and she served as their spokesperson as promised.
-Any other business between them as partners has not become public knowledge.
+The deal was eventually finalized with Bethenny, and she even served as their spokesperson as promised.

 You can find the other company updates from Season 10 here: